-On January 5, 2011, the Mol approved detailed plans for the installation of audiovisual equipment.
+On January 5, 2011, the MoI approved detailed plans for the installation of audiovisual equipment.
 Cameras were expected to be installed in all interrogation rooms within eight months.
-With respect to interrogations conducted with Public Prosecutors, equipment has
+With respect to interrogations conducted with Public Prosecutors, equipment has been purchased for 60 interrogation rooms.
+It was estimated that that the 60 rooms would be fully fitted with the equipment within two months.
+62

-Although the installation of audiovisual equipment is an important component of this recommendation, the steps taken by the GoB do not account for situations where arrestees are interrogated in places other than an interrogation room, which is reportedly occurring with been purchased for 60 interrogation rooms.
-It was estimated that that the 60 rooms would be fully fitted with the equipment within two months.58 greater frequency.59
+Although the installation of audiovisual equipment is an important component of this recommendation, the steps taken by the GoB do not account for situations where arrestees are interrogated in places other than an interrogation room, which is reportedly occurring with greater frequency.

-Even assuming interrogation rooms are used, as Amnesty International reported in its April 2012 report, detainees were still being interrogated without the use of audiovisual equipment in late March 2012.60
+Even assuming interrogation rooms are used, as Amnesty International reported in its April 2012 report, detainees were still being interrogated without the use of audiovisual equipment in late March 2012.64